fermentation in agriculture

 • Complex organic matter is broken down

-• Organic inputs become easier to distribute and apply
+• Plant-based inputs become easier to apply and distribute

 What are fermented plant extracts?